Print3M/epic/README.md

 The second option creates a little bit larger payload but provides dead function elimination.

 Why does the second option create a little bit larger payload?
-In this approach each function is placed in a separate section.
+I'm not sure but I have a feeling.
+In the second approach each function is placed in a separate section.
 This is the outcome of using `-ffunction-sections` parameter.
-Each section typically requires alignment (often 16 bytes or more).
+Each section typically requires some alignment.
 If you have many small functions, you accumulate significant padding after each one.

-TODO: Check if this is really the difference between alignment

 ## Disassembly payload.bin